skarre-r/strawberry-azure-auth/README.md

 * Single-tenant only
 * V2 access tokens only
-* Support is limited to on django + channels
+* Support is limited to django + channels

 ## Installation